Is our technological boom derailing your ability to achieve success by hijacking all your time and your emotional stability?

 - How does this goal support your values?

-Put your goals and values on a sticky note where you can see it to help you stay focused on the end result while you weather some of mundane and tedious tasks necessary in achieving your desired outcome.
+Put your goals and values on a sticky note where you can see it to help you stay focused on the end result while you whether some of the mundane and tedious tasks necessary in achieving your desired outcome.

 2. Create a focused state